August 27, 2020, San Francisco, CA

-June 1, 2020, San Francisco, CA -- Glaucoma Research Foundation's strong financial health and commitment to accountability and transparency have earned the nonprofit organization a 4-star rating from Charity Navigator, America's largest independent charity evaluator.
-This is the fourth consecutive time that Glaucoma Research Foundation has earned this top distinction.
+Glaucoma Research Foundation’s strong financial health and commitment to accountability and transparency have earned the nonprofit organization a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
+This is the fifth consecutive time that Glaucoma Research Foundation has earned this top distinction.

 The 4-star rating is Charity Navigator’s highest rating, indicating that “Glaucoma Research Foundation exceeds industry standards and outperforms most charities in its Cause.”

-82% of GRF's annual budget goes directly to funding research and education programs, including the Catalyst for a Cure research consortium, Shaffer Grants for Innovative Glaucoma Research, education and awareness events and programs, and the website www.glaucoma.org.
-The remaining 18% covers administrative costs and fundraising expenses.
+83% of GRF’s annual budget goes directly to funding research and education programs, including the Steven and Michele Kirsch Catalyst for a Cure Vision Restoration Initiative, Shaffer Grants for Innovative Glaucoma Research, education and awareness events and programs, and the website www.glaucoma.org.
+The remaining 17% covers administrative costs and fundraising expenses.

 Since 2002, using objective analysis, Charity Navigator has awarded only the most fiscally responsible organizations a 4-star rating.
 In 2011, Charity Navigator added 17 metrics, focused on governance and ethical practices as well as measures of openness, to its ratings methodology.
-These Accountability and Transparency metrics, which account for 50 percent of a charity’s overall rating, reveal which charities operate in accordance with industry best practices and whether they are open with their donors and stakeholders.
-In 2016, Charity Navigator further refined their methodology for rating each charity’s’ financial health with enhancements to further substantiate the financial health of four-star charities.
+These Accountability & Transparency metrics, which account for 50 percent of a charity’s overall rating, reveal which charities operate in accordance with industry best practices and whether they are open with their donors and stakeholders.
+In 2016, they upgraded their methodology for rating each charity’s’ financial health with enhancements to further substantiate the financial health of four-star charities.

 “Glaucoma Research Foundation’s exceptional 4-star rating sets it apart from its peers and demonstrates its trustworthiness to the public,” according to Michael Thatcher, President & CEO of Charity Navigator.
 “Only a quarter of charities rated by Charity Navigator receive the distinction of our 4-star rating.
 This adds Glaucoma Research Foundation to a preeminent group of charities working to overcome our world’s most pressing challenges.
 Based on its 4-star rating, people can trust that their donations are going to a financially responsible and ethical charity when they decide to support Glaucoma Research Foundation.”